Hinglaj Mata Temple: Baba Chandragup

 The mud volcano Chandragup is considered holy by Hindus and is an important stop for pilgrims on their way to the shrine of Hinglaj Mata.
 Devotees throw coconuts into the craters to make wishes and thank the gods for answering their prayers.

 The Chandragup mud volcano is worshipped as an embodiment of Lord Shiva and hence called Baba Chandragup.
 Many pilgrims believe that Hinglaj's temple may only be entered only after paying homage to Baba Chandrakup.
 Traditionally, the pilgrims stays awake all the night fasting and meditating on the sins they will confess at the rim of the crater next day and bake roti made out of ingredients contributed by all the yātrīs.
 On the next day they ascend the slope of Chandrakup.
 The roṭi is then served as an offering to Baba Chandrakup.
 Nowadays, coconuts, betel nut and dal are also offered.
 At the top of the Volcano, the pilgrims first have to introduce themselves with their full name and place of origin and then call out their sins in front of the group.
 According to the bubbling of the mud and the reaction of the wind, the chaṛīdār is able to tell if the pilgrim's sins are forgiven.

+Sacred Ponds of Hinglaj

+There are seven ponds(kunds) in the area that are considered sacred and are used by devotees for spiritual cleansing.
+They are Anil Kund, Brahma Kund, Kir Kund, Kali Kund, Ratna Kund, Surya Kund, and Chandra Kund.

+Sharan Kund

+It is located near the Hinglaj Temple.
+However, due to debris accumulation, the pond became barely visible by 2009.
+Although attempts were made to clear it, it was eventually covered with concrete by 2011.

+Til Kund

+Also called Taru kund, is situated to the northwest of the temple.
+It holds special significance for devotees of Lord Shiva and was traditionally a place where pilgrims would wash black sesame seeds (til).
+The ritual involves rubbing the seeds in one’s palms and washing them until they turn white, symbolizing the purification of the soul.
+The water here is also believed to contain sesame oil, adding to its healing properties.